markteicher/Adaptive_Test_Orchestration/README.md

 ### 🧾 Evidence and Observability

-ATO records **everything it does**.
+ATO records all activity as it occurs.

-For each request:
+For each request, the system captures:
 - timestamp
 - executing module
 - HTTP method and URL
-- request data (where applicable)
+- request data (when applicable)
 - response status and content

-Evidence is written **during execution**, not reconstructed later.
+Evidence is written during execution, not reconstructed later.

 This enables:
 - audit and review
-- debugging and failure analysis
 - QA validation
+- failure analysis
-- third-party verification
+- independent verification

 ---

-### ♻️ Reproducibility and Review
+### ♻️ Reproducibility

-ATO is designed to be rerun.

 Given the same:
 - code version
 - configuration
 - target

-The system behaves the same way.
+ATO behaves the same way.

-This allows proof-of-concept automation to be evaluated the same way production software is evaluated: by rerunning it and inspecting the results.
+This allows proof-of-concept automation to be evaluated using the same standards applied to production software: repeatable runs and inspectable results.

 ---